wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 RARP (Reverse Address Resolution Protocol) when communicating for the first time to find the IP address matching the MAC.

 OCSP (Online Certificate Status Protocol) is the Internet protocol that obtains the revocation status of an X.509 digital certificate.
 A certificate revocation list (CRL) contains a list of all the certificates that have been revoked.
+In reality, many browsers have stopped accessing it.
 Pinned.

 Key clustering occurs when different encryption keys generate the same ciphertext from the same plaintext message.